-This route starts (or ends depending which way you go) at the Buffalo Bill Center of the West in Cody Wyoming and ends at the East Yellowstone Entrance.
-I suggest going all the way to Yellowstone Lake which has geyser right on the shoreline!
+This route starts (or ends depending on which way you go) at the Buffalo Bill Center of the West in Cody Wyoming and ends at the East Yellowstone Entrance.
+I suggest going all the way to Yellowstone Lake which has a geyser right on the shoreline!

 While the byway is open year-round, the entrance into East Yellowstone closes beginning November 1st.